facebook/hermes/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/facebook/hermes/blob/master/CONTRIBUTING.md)
 <img src="./website/static/img/logo.svg" alt="Hermes logo - large H with wings" align="right" width="20%"/>

-Hermes is a JavaScript engine optimized for fast start up of [React Native](https://facebook.github.io/react-native/) apps on Android.
+Hermes is a JavaScript engine optimized for the fast start-up of [React Native](https://facebook.github.io/react-native/) apps on Android.
 It features ahead-of-time static optimization and compact bytecode.

 If you're only interested in using pre-built Hermes in a new or existing React Native app, you do not need to follow this guide or have direct access to the Hermes source.
 Instead, just follow [these instructions to enable Hermes](https://facebook.github.io/react-native/docs/hermes).